8 Ways to Manage Teams Through Change

 There are other approaches too, and which you use will depend on the situation.
 For example, if there is a crisis, using the first approach to manage the team through the change will get to a result quicker (but not necessarily better).

-Whatever approach you use, make sure you have a plan in place, so each team member understands their part in the changes being implemented and they have a roadmap or blueprint explaining HOW they are going to do this.
+Whatever approach you use, make sure you have a plan in place, so each team member understands their part in implementing the changes and they have a roadmap or blueprint explaining HOW they are going to do this.

 Following on from the planning section and depending on the complexity of the change project you are managing, assigning goals and responsibilities at an individual level or sub-team level is likely to produce better results overall.

-Taking this step gives each person a clear picture of what is expected of them personally.
+Taking this step gives people a clear picture of what is expected of them personally.
 With personal expectations and responsibilities set, you as a manager can follow up with each person and help the individuals achieve the goals set.

-Without goals at an individual level or sub-team level, it is hard to track the progress and performance of individuals, and without the detail being managed carefully, the overall change project can slip.
+Without goals at an individual level or sub-team level, it is hard to track the progress and performance of individuals.
+Moreover, without careful management of the detail, the overall change project can slip.

 If you have a large team, then make sure your direct reports are keeping an eye on the detail and managing the individual progress within the larger change project.
 You do need to focus on the sub team progress and follow-up regularly.